 Today I really want to talk about some things that are very important to me… Breast.
 As a breast cancer survivor, you know that I stress breast health to the fullest but today that is not what I am here for.
 Today, I want to talk about breast presentation and the importance of a good bra.
+While some people are looking for someone like Plastic Surgeon Sydney so they can get a breast lift, I prefer just looking for a good bra.
 I know some of you are probably saying, “we are grown women, we know all about bras” and while that may hold true for you, that is not the truth of every woman.
 I am a good bra advocate and seeing so many violations they pain me to my core.

 If you follow me on social media, I know that you know I am not here for saggy breast.
 My thing is not that they shouldn’t sag because I know all too well that life happens.
 As women we gain weight, lose weight, have babies and breastfeed; these are all things that effect our boobies and cause them to change over time.
 So like I said, I am not saying that they shouldn’t sag, I am saying that they shouldn’t sag in a bra.
 Oh and let’s be clear, sagging breast is not the only violation.

 “They look better standing at attention than sitting in your lap”

 See, I know a whole lot about breast because over the years, me and these babies had a love hate relationship.
 I was in the 3rd grade when I got my first bra (nope, not training bra) and it was not a want, it was a need because at 8 years old my breast were larger than some (many) grown women.
 From that point to wearing a DDD in high school and college to having babies and not really knowing what size I truly was I have learned a hell of a lot.